 After the ZF has decayed sufficiently to weaken its ability to suppress perturbations, vortex-like propagating structures are spawned from the ZF maxima and drift radially through the shear zones.
-Strikingly similar structures - "ferdinons" - have been observed in GK simulations with imposed background flow shear (van Wyk et al. 2016, 2017).
-Figures 8 and 9 (t = 136) show a particular instance of the launching of ferdinons (see also Figure 10).
+Strikingly similar structures - ferdinons - have been observed in GK simulations with imposed background flow shear (van Wyk et al. 2016, 2017).
+Figures 8 and 9 (t = 136) show a particular instance of the launching of ferdinons (see also figure 10).

-As the ferdinons smash into the turbulent modes in the convection zones at the ZF minima, more structures are produced and a burst of turbulence ensues (see Figure 8 and 9, t = 250).
-These travelling structures, as well as the resulting turbulence, cause a significant spike in the box-averaged heat flux (see Figure 10).
-As Figure 8 shows, they do not carry a significant ZF perturbation.
-They are created and propagate even if the ZF is held artificially constant in the numerical simulations.
+As the ferdinons smash into the turbulent modes in the convection zones at the ZF minima, more structures are produced and a burst of turbulence ensues (see figures 8c and 9c).
+These travelling structures, as well as the resulting turbulence, cause a significant spike in the box-averaged heat flux (see figure 10).
+As figure 8 shows, they do not carry a significant ZF perturbation.
+They are created and propagate even if the ZF is held artificially constant in the numerical simulations, but the zonal temperature is left to evolve according to (2.18).
 In other words, a localised ZF perturbation is not an essential part of these structures.

 Figure 18 shows that ferdinons consist of a vortex dipole and a strong temperature perturbation trapped in one of the vortices of this dipole.
-There are ferdinons carrying both positive ("hot") and negative ("cold") temperature perturbations.
-Hot ferdinons drift towards the cooler (right) side of the domain, while the cold ones drift in the opposite direction, towards the hotter (left) side (see also Figure 10).
-The top and middle panels of Figure 18 demonstrate that the direction of the drift does not depend on the sign of the zonal shear.
-Net flow circulation around the ferdinons is also independent of the sign of the shear - it is always anticlockwise for hot and clockwise for cold ones (see bottom panels of Figure 18).
+There are ferdinons carrying both positive ('hot') and negative ('cold') temperature perturbations.
+Hot ferdinons drift towards the cooler (right) side of the domain, while the cold ones drift in the opposite direction, towards the hotter (left) side (see also figure 10).
+Figures 18(a) and 18(b) demonstrate that the direction of the drift does not depend on the sign of the zonal shear.
+Net flow circulation around the ferdinons is also independent of the sign of the shear - it is always anticlockwise for hot and clockwise for cold ones (see figure 18c).

-Note that the ferdinons that emerge in our simple ITG model bear a striking qualitative resemblance to the avalanches reported by Villard et al. (2013) in global GK simulations, namely, they propagate both inwards and outwards, but always with a positive heat flux, and originate from the local maxima of the ZF.
-Simple soliton solutions have already been proposed as a model for GK avalanches (McMillan et al. 2009, 2018).
-Vortex-dipole solitons called "modons" have been investigated in Hasegawa-Mima-like models of turbulence (Horton & Hasegawa 1994).
+Note that the ferdinons that emerge in our simple ITG model bear a striking qualitative resemblance to the avalanches reported by Villard et al. (2013) in global GK simulations, namely they propagate both inwards and outwards, but always with a positive heat flux, and originate from the local maxima of the ZF.
+Simple soliton solutions have already been proposed as a model for GK avalanches (McMillan et al. 2009; McMillan, Pringle & Teaca 2018).
+Vortex-dipole solitons called 'modons' have been investigated in Hasegawa-Mima-like models of turbulence (Horton & Hasegawa 1994).
 We do not yet know how and whether any of these are related to the ferdinons that we observe.